 In-person cash payments

 Some insurance companies still accept cash payments at their local offices.
 You’ll have to check with your insurance company to see if it accepts cash as a payment option.
-If your insurance company won’t take cash, you could purchase a money order or use a prepaid card instead.
+If your insurance company doesn’t take cash, you could purchase a money order or use a prepaid card instead.

 Secure.
 Free.
 Easy-to-use.